Azure IoT Edge

 - CI/CD pipeline using Azure DevOps.

-IoT Edge supports Azure, third-party and custom logic running at the edge.
-To take advantage of edge capabilities, browse edge modules on the Azure Marketplace.
+IoT Edge supports Azure, third-party, and customised logic running at the edge.
+To take advantage of edge capabilities, browse edge modules on Azure Marketplace.
 They’re container-based and certified to work with IoT Edge for faster time to market.
 If you’re a software partner, learn how to publish IoT Edge modules.

-IoT Edge supports Windows and Linux operating systems, and runs on devices with as little as 128 MB of memory.
-See the Azure Certified for IoT device catalogue to find third-party hardware certified based on core functionalities such as AI support, device management and security.
+IoT Edge supports Windows and Linux operating systems and runs on devices as small as the Raspberry Pi.
+See the Azure Certified for IoT device catalogue to find third-party hardware certified based on core functionalities such as AI support, device management, and security.
 If you’re a hardware partner, learn how to certify your edge hardware.